ocharles/blog/posts/2013-12-15-24-days-of-hackage-time.md

 ---
-title: 24 Days of Hackage: time
+title: "24 Days of Hackage: time"
 ---

 If there's one task I don't have time for these days, it's dealing with